-The federal government has approved additional funding for the Paycheck Protection Program, so Farm Credit Mid-America now is accepting online applications for the guaranteed loan program from customers.
+The federal government approved additional funding for the Paycheck Protection Program, so Farm Credit Mid-America accepted online applications for the guaranteed loan program from customers.
 The service is in keeping with our commitment to work alongside you to support your needs and operations.

 The PPP is part of the Coronavirus Aid, Relief and Economic Security (CARES) Act, which initially authorized up to $349 billion in economic relief to small businesses nationwide, providing a direct incentive to keep workers on the payroll and meet other critical expense needs.
 Those funds were expended by April 16, so Congress moved to re-fund the PPP.

 Funds for the forgivable loan program come through Small Business Administration (SBA) guarantees for loans issued by approved lenders.
 All loan forgiveness information will be sent directly to applicants.

 Loans can be used to cover payroll costs, including benefits as well as rent, utilities and interest on mortgages.

 Farm Credit Mid-America accepted applications from applicants in its chartered territories of Indiana, Kentucky, Ohio, and Tennessee who have an existing loan with Farm Credit Mid-America or Rural 1st®, a tradename and registered trademark utilized for Farm Credit Mid-America’s rural home lending activities.
 Customers with existing loans have established their account with us, satisfied underwriting verifications, and established their eligibility to borrow under regulations applicable to the Farm Credit System, which allows Farm Credit Mid-America to help provide efficient access to available relief funds and to help prevent fraud in the process.
 Individual applicants must be able to generate at least $500.00 in Gross Farm Income in order to qualify.
 All loans are subject to credit approval and eligibility requirements.